tomscdxvi/stellarbot/README.md

 The bot can currently connect to a discord server with your specialized discord token.

-Currenly has 2 commands as well as music commands (Fixing a problem with playing music currently)
+Currently has 2 commands as well as music commands (Fixing a problem with playing music currently)